-- 1st of the month effective date must be received by the 1st of the month. - If the cut-off falls on a weekend or holiday, next available business day will be the cut-off. - All required forms must be received upon initial case submission.
+- Sold case submissions must be received in Aetna Underwriting as follows: - For 1st of the month effective dates, by the 25th of the prior month. - If the cut-off falls on a weekend or holiday, next available business day will be the cut-off. - All required forms must be received upon initial case submission.
 Your case submission is not considered as complete until the following items are received: Employer application, ACA One Census, QWTS and banking form.
 Cases that are submitted without these required forms will be moved to the next effective date.